Dar Batha

-Dar Batḥa (دار البطحاء, pronounced Bat-ḥaa), or Qasr al-Batḥa (قصر البطحاء), is a former royal palace and present-day museum in the city of Fez, Morocco.
-The palace was commissioned by the Alaouite Sultan Hassan I in the late 19th century and finished under his successor Abdelaziz.
+Dar Batḥa (دار البطحاء, pronounced Bat-ḥaa), or Qasr al-Batḥa (قصر البطحاء), is a former royal palace and present-day museum in Fez, Morocco.
+The palace was commissioned by the Alawi sultan Hassan I in the late 19th century and finished under his successor Abdelaziz.
 It was converted into a museum of historical arts and crafts in 1915 with a collection that now comprises over 6,500 objects.
+Since a renovation completed in 2025, it is officially known as the Al Batha Museum of Islamic Arts.

 The palace is located near Bab Bou Jeloud at the western edge of Fes el-Bali, the old medina quarter of the city, and close to Fes el-Jdid, the new medina quarter.
 It is adjacent to the Dar el-Beida palace located to its southeast, which was originally part of the same complex.

 History

-Before the reign of Moulay Hassan I (ruled 1873–1894), the land on which Dar Batha is located was occupied only by small isolated structures between Fes el-Bali and Fes el-Jdid.
+Before the reign of Hassan I, the land on which Dar Batha is located was occupied only by small isolated structures between Fes el-Bali and Fes el-Jdid.
 It was only when Moulay Hassan decided to build a corridor of walls connecting the two cities that much of this space was filled with royal gardens (such as Jnan Sbil) and palaces.
 The land for Dar Batha was purchased from the wealthy Ben Jelloun family of Fes.

 Dar Batha and Dar el-Beida were constructed to serve as a summer palace and as a residence for distinguished visitors and guests.
-The palace was commissioned and begun in the late 19th century by Moulay Hassan I and then finished and embellished by Moulay Abdelaziz (ruled 1894–1908).
+The palace was commissioned and begun in the late 19th century by Moulay Hassan I and then finished and embellished by Moulay Abdelaziz.
 One source reports that construction took place between 1886 and 1907.
-The adjoining Dar el-Beida was completed by Sultan Abdelhafid (ruled 1909–1912), the last independent sultan of Morocco in the early 20th century.
+The adjoining Dar el-Beida was completed by Sultan Abdelhafid, the last independent sultan of Morocco in the early 20th century.

 In 1912 both palaces were used to house the services of the Resident-general of the new French Protectorate.
 In 1915, Dar Batha was converted into a museum of local arts (previously housed at the Dar Adiyel), then eventually as a national ethnographical museum and cultural center.
 In 1924 it was classified as a national monument.

 In 2016, a campaign to renovate many of Morocco's museums began.
-Renovation works on the Batha Museum were begun in April 2019, with a projected cost of 15.6 million Moroccan dirhams.
-The project aimed to reopen the palace as a "Museum of Islamic Arts".
+Renovation works on the Batha Museum began in April 2019, with a projected cost of 15.6 million Moroccan dirhams and with a goal to convert it into a museum of Islamic art.
 The museum reopened to visitors on 26 February 2025.